jnterry/treeploy/README.md

 ## tree.yaml

 Any files named `tree.yaml` within the input tree will be parsed in order to produce a set of files or directories in the output tree.
+Files named `tree.yaml.dot` will first be processed by the dot template engine, and then treated as outlined below.

 This configuration may also specify the owner, group and mode of created files.
 When re-deploying to an existing output tree:
 - Existing files' contents will not be changed
 - Existing files or directories WILL have their permissions updated, if they are specified in the `tree.yaml` configuration